borisgastelu/ionic-cache-src/README.md

 - Return **Observable<[CacheItem](#cacheitem)[]>**

 ### - find(url)
+Returns a value of the first item in storage and filesystem that satisfies the provided url.
+Otherwise null is returned.
 Param | Type | Description
 --- | --- | ---
 `url` | string | URL of the server to download the file, as encoded by encodeURI().